a11yproject/a11yproject.com/src/posts/getting-started-talkback.md

 ### Navigating by voice command

 In addition to touch controls, TalkBack supports some voice commands.
 To activate voice commands, using one finger, swipe down and right.

-This will open the TalkBack Menu.
+This gesture will open the TalkBack Menu.
 Select voice commands from the list to open a prompt with more information about specific commands you can use to navigate the page with just your voice.

 ## Basic TalkBack Commands